dark-teal-coder/cert-google-it-automation-with-python/course03-introduction-to-git-and-github/solutions-introduction-to-git-and-github.md

 ##### Congratulations!

+Great job!
+You've successfully set up a Github account, logged in, created a repository, made changes on the local machine, and pushed changes back to the remote repository.
+You've learned how to share local changes from a local to remote repository and vice-versa.
+These skills will help you as an IT specialist to work with a remote user on the same repository.

 ##### End your lab

 When you have completed your lab, click End Lab.
 Qwiklabs removes the resources you’ve used and cleans the account for you.